“Let no one ever come to you without feeling better and happier.” Mother Teresa of Calcutta (1910–1997), Humanitarian

 Elements of total pain that contribute to patient suffering.
 (Adapted from Saunders.3,4)

 The degree to which each of our patients suffers depends on many factors.
 Not surprisingly, any loss of function is likely to be stressful; our patients are thus likely to experience one or more elements of total pain.
 Although the extent of this distress will vary, even patients with minor injuries are likely to face challenging consequences that affect their daily lives.
-To illustrate this concept, ...
+To ...